Feature #1490

 anaconda upload <path-to-conda-build-dir> gammalib.* ...

-#9 Updated by Kosack Karl about 7 years ago
+#9 Updated by Kosack Karl over 7 years ago

 one more comment: you may need the cfitsio package, since I require it in the definition.
 You can get it via: conda install -c OpenAstronomy cfitsio.
 Eventually that can be added to the same cta-observatory channel, so only one channel needs to be added.

-#10 Updated by Kosack Karl about 7 years ago
+#10 Updated by Kosack Karl over 7 years ago

 A few issues: